 Keeping everyone safe

-All staff, exhibitors and volunteers will make health declarations and be temperature checked
+- All staff, exhibitors and volunteers will make health declarations

 We’ll keep this list updated and we’ll be sending everyone an email 2 days before the event begins to ensure everyone can enjoy the event safely